Rationing in Cuba: Rationing process

 At its inception, the rationing system included not only food products, but industrial products as well.
 Along with the libreta, a tear-off coupon booklet was distributed, whose purpose was to set the allowances for industrial products, mainly clothing, shoes, and home products, as well as rationing the toys sold to families with children (which were allowed 3 different toys per child per year, usually sold near or on 6 January, Three Kings Day, or Día de Reyes).
 After the demise of the Eastern Bloc in 1991, Cuba entered the "Special Period" and industrial products were no longer distributed through this system.

 A specific set of laws regulate the functioning of the system, as well as establishing penalties for its misuse.
 Most irregularities deal with clerks not recording products in the booklet, or recording them incorrectly, and the weighing of the products distributed.
 Citizens could be legally liable if they do not promptly inform the local OFICODA of any changes in the composition of the family nucleus.

+Costs

+The cost of operating the rationing program in annual budget expenditures, "not including control expenditures over wholesale and retail commerce, to ensure compliance with the established regulations", was reported to be 7,000,000 Cuban pesos or $300,000 in 1991.

+According to another source, the Vice President of the Council of Ministers, Marino Murillo, (circa 2014) guaranteeing the basic products to the family units costs the Cuban State the equivalent of US $1.16 billion a year, plus the additional expenses of transportation and other logistics.
+Murillo states that the Government has assumed 88% of the cost of the rationed goods and the population another 12%.

+Variation in rationing

+Items provided also have varied according to what is in short supply.
+Some fruits and/or vegetables have been taken out of the ration basket and sold freely (por la libre) as their production has increased, and then returned to the ration booklet when they become scarce again.
+Eggs in particular have been moved in and out of the libreta.